 The FNI was last updated 30 November.

 The FNI index for the Norwegian economy has been updated with figures up to and including 30 November.
-The index indicates a better economic development in November than by the end of October when the index fell sharply, but the uncertainty is large.
+Following the development of the pandemics, the index falls considerably.

 - To read more about the FNI, visit our website.